termux/termux-gui/Protocol.md

 - bringTaskToFront: Shows a Task to the user if it wasn't already.
   - Parameters:
     - tid: The id of the Task to show.
+- moveTaskToBack: Makes the Task go into the background.
+  - Parameters:
+    - aid: The id of an Activity in the Task.
 - setTheme: Sets the theme for the activity.
 It only applies to newly created Views, so this should be set before any Views are added.
 The color has to be specified as an RGBA888 integer (in hex literals 0xaabbggrr).
   - Parameters:
     - aid: The Activity id.